managed-gitops-test-data/deployment-permutations-C/README.md

 └── README.md
 ```

-The `config-map-field.yaml` contains a simple `ConfigMap` resource, which describes which repository url/branch/path it is defined in.
+The `config-map-field.yaml` contains a simple `ConfigMap` resource, which has a `data` field describing which repository url/branch/path it is defined in.
 This can be useful for testing changes to the url/branch/path fields of a GitOpsDeployment or Argo CD Application.

-The `config-map-reource.yaml` likewise contains a simple `ConfigMap` resource, but this one is named after the url/branch/path it exists in.
+The `config-map-resource.yaml` likewise contains a simple `ConfigMap` resource, but this one is named after the url/branch/path it exists in.
 This can be useful for testing whether resources have been pruned (deleted) when switching between paths/branches/repo urls in a GitOpsDeployment.

 The `kustomization.yaml` is basic, and just points to the `ConfigMap` resources.